z1dev/zkanji/README.md

 Copyright 2007-2013, 2017 Sólyom Zoltán

 zkanji TEST is licensed under the terms of the GNU GPLv3.
-See the LICENCE file for details.
+See the LICENSE file for details.
 The files in sub-folders, apart from files in the `Qxt` folder, are released under the same terms, unless otherwise stated in the files themselves.